Outcome Models

 12:00

-Create a function called ipw_fit that fits the propensity score model and the weighted outcome model for the effect between park_extra_magic_morning and wait_minutes_posted_avg
+1. Create a function called ipw_fit that fits the propensity score model and the weighted outcome model for the effect between the exposure and outcome

 Sandwich estimator